juspay/euler-hs/BRANCHING-POLICY.md

 - Consider the following subfolders:
     - `feature` for a new feature
     - `fix` for immediate fixes of something

+        Sample: `feature/kvdb-art`

-- It's also allowed to have a thematic subfolder.
+- It's also allowed to have a thematic subfolder like `credit-platform`.
 - Avoid merging to `master`, prefer to rebase your feature branch instead.
 - It's allowed to do merges within collective feature branches (otherwise it will be hard for participants to work together).
 - WIP comments in personal / feature branches allowed as long as you'll squash these commits before pushing them to `master`.